mlochbaum/Singeli/doc/compiler.md

 And then the last vector is a minor variation on what we did before.
 Work it out yourself if you really care.
 Can't get reverse by subtracting the forward vector from a constant any more, so I added the reverse one to a different constant.
 This arithmetic all happens at runtime, so you won't get anything useful out of `show`, but `lprintf` does handle vectors.

 What about AVX2, or other architectures?
 It's all possible.
-NEON support is going to be pretty easy here since it has just about the same instructions: use `hasarch{'SSSE3'} or hasarch{'AARCH64'}` for the condition, qualify the `shuffle` we have here with `hasarch{'SSSE3'}`, and add a NEON one too.
+NEON support is going to be pretty easy here since it has just about the same instructions: use `hasarch{'SSSE3'} or hasarch{'AARCH64'}` for the condition, qualify the `shuffle` we have here with `hasarch{'SSSE3'}`, and add a NEON one too (EDIT: now arch/neon\_intrin/basic has you covered, load conditionally with `if_inline`).
 Then as `reverse` is compiled it'll check the architecture when it calls `shuffle` and use the right one.
 For AVX2 you have a few options.
 First thing I'd try is to change `def vb = 16` to `def vb = if (hasarch{'AVX2'}) 32 else 16`, and then make other things check `vb` as necessary.
 Have fun dealing with that within-lane shuffle.